draios/onprem-install-docs/4.0.0/migration.md

         waitforpods.go:74] waitforpods(sysdigcloud-collector,sysdigcloud-api) completed in 1m32s

-8. Ensure that collector block for the new agent connections is disabled (`GET /api/admin/agents/new/connections?block=false` HTTP request to API will be performed under the hood):
+8. Ensure that the collector block for the new agent connections is disabled.
+    Under the hood, Installer sends the following HTTP request to the API to block new agent connections: `GET /api/admin/agents/new/connections?block=false`

         deploy.go:1560] toggled collector block to false: Accepting new agent connections is ON

-9. Ensure that MySQL deployments (non-HA setup) or stateful sets (HA setup) and services are deleted:
+9. Ensure that the MySQL deployments (non-HA setup) or statefulsets (HA setup) and the services are deleted:

         deploy.go:1664] removing mysql deployments, stateful sets and services